Jackal (Marvel Comics character): Publication history

-The character first appears in The Amazing Spider-Man #129 (February 1974), and was created by writer Gerry Conway and artist Ross Andru.
-In The Amazing Spider-Man #148 (September 1975), the Jackal's identity was revealed to be Professor Miles Warren who first appeared in The Amazing Spider-Man #31 (December 1965), and was created by writer Stan Lee and artist Steve Ditko.
-Prior to his Jackal reintroduction, his appearances were essentially limited to the occasional cameo in which he acts as simple background to Spider-Man's civilian life as a college student.
+The Jackal first appeared in The Amazing Spider-Man #129 (February 1974), and was created by writer Gerry Conway and artist Ross Andru.
+In The Amazing Spider-Man #148 (September 1975), the character's identity was revealed to be Professor Miles Warren, who had first appeared in The Amazing Spider-Man #31 (December 1965), and was created by writer Stan Lee and artist Steve Ditko.
+Prior to his reintroduction as the Jackal, his appearances were essentially limited to the occasional cameo in which he acts as simple background to Spider-Man's civilian life as a college student.

-When named at all in these early appearances, he is called only "Professor Warren".
-A "Mister Warren" had previously appeared in The Amazing Spider-Man #8 (January 1964) but he is a high school science teacher rather than a college professor, and is physically very distinct from Miles Warren.
+When named at all in these early appearances, the character is called only "Professor Warren".
+A "Mister Warren" had previously appeared in The Amazing Spider-Man #8 (January 1964), but he is a high school science teacher rather than a college professor, and is physically very distinct from Miles Warren.
 Despite this, Conway has said it was always his interpretation that "Mister Warren", "Professor Warren", and Professor Miles Warren/Jackal were the same character.

-The character was featured in the controversial 1990s "Clone Saga" story arc, the 2011 storyline "Spider-Island", and the 2016-2017 storyline "Dead No More: The Clone Conspiracy".
+The Jackal was featured in the 1990s "Clone Saga" story arc, the 2011 storyline "Spider-Island", and the 2016–2017 storyline "Dead No More: The Clone Conspiracy".
+All of these story arcs involve cloning, which the character became most famously associated with.

 Fictional character biography

-Miles Warren

-Miles Warren is a professor of biology at ESU/Empire State University, where he meets Peter Parker and Gwen Stacy.
+Miles Warren is a professor of biology at Empire State University (ESU), where he meets Peter Parker and Gwen Stacy.
 During his tenure there, Warren becomes secretly infatuated with the much younger Gwen to the point of obsession and jealousy of Parker.
-After Gwen is murdered by the Green Goblin, Warren swears vengeance on Spider-Man, since it was reported that it was Spider-Man who killed Gwen.
+After Gwen is murdered by the Green Goblin, Warren swears vengeance on Spider-Man, since it was reported that it was Spider-Man who had killed Gwen.
 Gwen's death drives Warren into depression, despair, and insanity as a mad geneticist who eventually turns into the Jackal.
 Miles is also the brother of science teacher Raymond Warren of Midtown High School.

 Early career

-Miles is an assistant of the High Evolutionary at Wundagore Mountain after earning his Ph.D. in biochemistry.
-Warren assists the High Evolutionary in experiments that involve turning animals into humans and vice versa.
-There is conflict between Warren and the High Evolutionary because Warren succeeds in creating "New Men" who looked practically human, whereas the High Evolutionary is not able to.
+Warren works as an assistant of the High Evolutionary at Mount Wundagore after earning his Ph.D. in biochemistry.
+He assists the High Evolutionary in experiments that involve turning animals into humanoid forms and vice versa.
+There is conflict between Warren and the High Evolutionary because Warren succeeds in creating humanoid animals called New Men, whereas the High Evolutionary is not able to.
 Eventually, Warren evolves a jackal that exhibits a Jekyll and Hyde personality.
 When the test subject escapes, the High Evolutionary banishes Warren from Wundagore.
-Warren continues his research and eventually settles down with Monica, a woman who bears him two children who are all killed in what is originally believed to be a car crash; however, it is later revealed to be an assault by his highly evolved Man-Jackal envious of his creator.
+Warren continues his research and eventually settles down with Monica.
+Warren and Monica's two children are killed by the Man-Jackal, who was envious of his creator.